My therapeutic approach is grounded in supporting people to better understand themselves and their relationships with others.

 • Anxiety

-• Perinatal and maternal experiences (e.g. fears around pregnancy and child birth, pregnancy and birth trauma, attachment and bonding, grief and loss, and fertility)
+• Perinatal period (e.g. fears around pregnancy and child birth, pregnancy and birth trauma, attachment and bonding, grief and loss, and fertility)

-• Children, teens, and young people (e.g. identity, relational, emotional, social, and behavioural issues)
+• Growing up (e.g. children and young people struggling with identity, relational, emotional, social, and behavioural issues)

-• Family units and groups (e.g. parenting, intergenerational relationships and trauma, sibling relationships)
+• Being in a family (e.g. parenting, intergenerational relationships and trauma)

 • Relationships, sex and intimacy (e.g. relationship breakdowns, infidelity, shame, couples and other forms of consensual relationships, desire, dysfunction)